airyhq/airy/docs/docs/sources/google.md

 :::tip What you will learn

 - The required steps to configure the Google source
-- How to connect a Google Business Location to the Airy Core
+- How to connect a Google Business Location to Airy Core

 :::